agb32/cosmadoc/docs/source/hardwarelab.md

 ## DWAVE quantum

-The ExCALIBUR project funds [quantum annealing system access](quantum.md) via a DWAVE system, which is administered by COSMA staff.
-Please contact cosma-support if you need access.
+The ExCALIBUR project funded [quantum annealing system access](quantum.md) via a DWAVE system, which was administered by COSMA staff.
+This has now expired, but if you are interested in access, please contact cosma-support.

 ## CPU compute lab